SAP-samples/teched2025-DT261/exercises/ex00/README.md

 ## Summary

-You successfully logged on the your system, and added your favorite packages and launched the Fiori Elements Preview for the provided application.
+You successfully logged on the your system, added your favorite packages and launched the Fiori Elements Preview for the provided application.

-Let's continue with the real exercise: [Exercise 1](../ex01/README.md)
+Let's continue with the [Exercise 1](../ex01/README.md)